 Manufacturing PMI in Hong Kong averaged 48.46 points from 2011 until 2021, reaching an all time high of 53.30 points in February of 2014 and a record low of 33.10 points in February of 2020.
 This page provides the latest reported value for - Hong Kong Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hong Kong Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Manufacturing PMI in Hong Kong is expected to be 48.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Hong Kong to stand at 51.80 in 12 months time.
-In the long-term, the Hong Kong Private Sector PMI is projected to trend around 51.80 points in 2021, according to our econometric models.
+Manufacturing PMI in Hong Kong is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hong Kong Private Sector PMI is projected to trend around 52.00 points in 2022, according to our econometric models.